rockstor/rockstor-doc/soho.rst

 Server Memory
 -------------

-At least 2 GB of RAM is required for RockStor to function reasonably.
+At least 2 GB of RAM is required for Rockstor to function reasonably.
 This should deliver decent performance for about 1 TB of data.
 If your capacity needs are larger, a simple rule of thumb is to add 1 GB RAM per 1 TB of extra capacity.